papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 make start_tyk
 ```

-This will automatically build "Tyk", "search" and the plugin, then install the plugin and start Tyk gateway
+This will automatically build "Tyk", "search" and the plugin, then install the plugin and start Tyk gateway.

-#### Load and configure Tyk with an example API (httpbin.org)
+#### Load and Configure Tyk with an Example API (httpbin.org)

 ```bash
 make load_plugin